pedrormconde/augmented_dynamic_inference/README.md

 - 'labels.npy', a numpy array of shape $(N,)$ where $N$ equals number of samples in the set.
 Each sample in the array 'labels.npy' is the true class of the respective sample in the previous arrays.

-To train and test both M-ATTA and V-ATTA we refer to the files 'M-ATTA.py' and 'V-ATTA.py', respectively.
+To train and test both M-ADI and U-ADI we refer to the files 'M-ADI.py' and 'U-ADI.py', respectively.
 In both files we find

 ```
 if __name__=='__main__':